ysdtkm/MAOOAM/README.md

 ## Model description ##

- For a full description of the model, please see the paper above.

 The atmospheric component of the model is based on the papers of Charney and Straus (1980), Reinhold and Pierrehumbert (1982) and  Cehelsky and Tung (1987), all published in the Journal of Atmospheric Sciences.
 The ocean component is based on the papers of Pierini (2012), Barsugli and Battisti (1998).
 The coupling between the two components includes wind forcings, radiative and heat exchanges.

 ------------------------------------------------------------------------